×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "If you are looking for a place to live in Manila, there are a variety of options available.
 You can search online for rental listings, or contact a local real estate agent to help you find a suitable place.
 You can also look for classified ads in local newspapers or online.
 Additionally, you can ask friends and family for recommendations.
-Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," said one expat in Manila.
+Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," remarked one expat who made the move to Manila.

 "I lived in Pasay/Malate first because it was close to my first Uni course.
 Found the building (Asiawealth Tower) on the net.
 Second condo was just outside Valle Verde 1, recommended by someone who I knew.
 Much quieter and richer area.
 I didn't enjoy it as much.
-A car would be helpful if you decide to live more than walking distance from the LRT/MRT," said one expat who made the move to Manila.
+A car would be helpful if you decide to live more than walking distance from the LRT/MRT," explained one expat living in Manila, Philippines.

 What is a typical expat home or apartment like in Manila?

 "Yes, a large condo is typical expat housing if you have no kids.
-No need to worry about security, just get to know the guards and staff in your building well and they will look out for you," commented one expat who made the move to Manila.
+No need to worry about security, just get to know the guards and staff in your building well and they will look out for you," remarked one expat who made the move to Manila.

 What is the average cost of housing in Manila?